Chopping wood and splitting logs is far from easy!

 We used this axe for various projects, and it didn’t disappoint one bit.
 It is ideal for chopping small trees, branches, or logs as well as splitting and kindling firewood.
 And it is hand-polished and sharpened, ensuring that you get the best finish you could’ve hoped for.

 We especially liked the patented grip that is bonded to the handle.
 The axe handle material is rugged and provides unparalleled shock reduction even with the most powerful swing.
-In fact, this grip has been proven to reduce the vibration on impact by around 70%.
+This grip has been proven to reduce the vibration on impact by around 70%.

 But don’t let the name fool you.
 It’s not like you can use the Estwing camper axe can be used only for splitting wood to light a fire when you go camping.
 If anything, you can use it in place of any other ax.
 But it is not meant to tackle excessively large or knotty logs.